Va1orance/Night/README.md

 Overall, this should narrow down to a layout that feels comfortable at high speeds.

+## Notice
+Everything I mention below will have variations or other ideas I ultimately did not decide to go through with.
+Take a look at the    `Modifications` section for suggestions :D.

 # Basic Layout
 Before we get into optimizing for the theory, I first needed a basis, a homerow.
 I was tempted to use Stern (I still really really like STH).
 But, it had a two main problems: